 - TXT & SET: These are QuickBooks version 2.0 and 2.1

 - Qpconvrt.log: This is a log that stores all payroll warning messages

 - Taxtbl.usa: It is the extension for Windows version 3.1

-Check out some more extension for Company file extension
+Check out some more extensions for the Company file extension.

 - .ND (QuickBooks Network Data file): It is a configuration file that keeps a record of the computer network that allows access to other files on the network